top of page

 Create and Collab Pinterest board

-When pinning content it's important to remember that Pinterest prioritizes users that are uploading their own content, as well as saving other user's pins.
+When pinning content on Pinterest it's important to remember that this platform prioritizes users that are uploading their own content, as well as saving other user's pins.
 Remember the 80/20 rule.
 If you upload 2 of your own pins, be sure to save 8 pins from other creators.
-Don't just pin random posts, make sure you're saving content that actually relates to your content.
-This will help the algorithm understand the type of searches you want to show up in most!
+Don't just pin random posts, make sure you're saving content that actually relates to your niche and the boards you're adding them to.
+This will help the algorithm understand the type of searches you want to show up for most.

 This is definitely enough to get you started.
 If you're looking to get more ideas or a better understanding of Pinterest, I would highlight suggest Skillshare.
 It's an online learning platform with courses on this as well as many other marketing and business tools.
 Ohn Mar Win's course on Skillshare specifically, is a great course to take your Pinterest strategy to the next level.
 Click here to get Skillshare for free for your first 30 days!